Gassan Diamonds Jewelry – A Review

 Gassan – A Shop To Avoid

-There is no reason at all why anyone should fall for the tourist trap that is Gassan.
-The diamonds do not boast any good quality at all, and the pricing is simply outrageous.
+There is no reason why anyone should fall for the tourist trap that is Gassan.
+The diamonds do not boast any good quality, and the pricing is simply outrageous.
 There is no good service in-store, and the décor is tired and depressing.

-There is no doubt that the value and shopping experience given by either James Allen or Blue Nile is by far superior, and you can be sure to find an incredible diamond engagement ring for a fraction of the price.
+The value and shopping experience given by either James Allen or Blue Nile is by far superior.
+You can be sure to find an incredible diamond engagement ring for a fraction of the price.